The United States is home to a diverse range of majestic landscapes, including some of the highest and most awe-inspiring mountains in North America.

 4. Mount Bona – Alaska

-Mount Bona is a dormant stratovolcano located in the Saint Elias Mountains in eastern Alaska
+Mount Bona is a dormant stratovolcano located in the Saint Elias Mountains.
+Mount Bona is situated in the eastern Alaska Range within Wrangell-St. Elias National Park and Preserve, which is the largest national park in the United States.

 At 16,550 feet (5,040 meters), Mount Bona is the highest volcano in the United States as well as the fourth highest mountain in the US.
 Mount Bona is also the fifth-highest independent peak in the United States.